Camping Safety Tips

 - Check your first aid kit to ensure contents have not expired.

-- Review the skills, equipment and supplies you’ll need for the recreational activities you’re planning.
+- Review the skills, equipment and supplies you will need for the recreational activities you are planning.

 - Arrive early so you have plenty of time to check your campsite and set up camp before dark.